Puvox/synchronous-websocket-request-js/README.md

 	WSR_instance = new WsSyncRequest(ws);
 });

-// then anywhere you can use:
-const response = await WSR_instance.fetchSync({"mykey": "myValue"}, 5000); // timeout 5000 MS
+// ... then anywhere you can use: const response = await WSR_instance.fetchSync({"mykey": "myValue"}, 5000); // timeout 5000 MS
 console.log (response);

 ```

-Short explanation: In the backgrounds, the wrapper 'initiates a request' (using `ws.send()`) and waits (using asynchronous 'sleep' cycles) till it gets response from server-side.

-Long explanation: The data, that is being sent to server, automatically includes the generated unique ID (there will be additional key `ws_request_uniq_id`) in the sent object, so it will look like:
+The data, that is being sent to server, automatically includes the generated unique ID (there will be additional key `ws_request_uniq_id`) in the sent object, so it will look like:
 ```
 {
     "ws_request_uniq_id": "id_1234....",